Robelmuluwork/Steghub-devops-cloud-/MEAN_STACK/README.md

 ## Step 0- Prerequisites:
 * Launch EC2 instance

-* connect instance via Cli from wen cosole in aws
+* connect instance via Cli from wen cosole in aws i'm  using kali because i'm a big fan of linux 😊😊

 ## Step 1 - Add certificates and Install NodeJs